AlbertoV5/tec-data-04-dataframes/readme.md

 ## Summary

 1. The biggest difference was that Thomas High School was Ranked `#1` in Passing Reading Percentage before removing the data, and moved to `#3` once we replaced the scores with `NaN`.
-Because we removed the values and didn&rsquo;t replace them with new ones, we are seeing the data without the 9th grade scores, but we can presume that, if we were to have the hypothetical &ldquo;correct data&rdquo;, it would be closer to the average of the rest of the grades, specially to the schools in the same bins.
 2. Another important change was that Thomas High School was `Top 5` in Average Math Score before removing the data, and moved to `#6` once we replaced the scores with `NaN`.
 What is most interesting is that the Overall Percentage didn&rsquo;t change that much, as we saw increases in both reading and math scores.
-We can assume that the curve applied to the reading scores helped mostly the students that didn&rsquo;t pass the assignature initially.
+We can assume that the curve applied to the reading scores helped mostly the students that didn&rsquo;t pass the class initially.
 3. The whole District Average Math Score decreased by `1%` after removing the data, some of it can be the formatting of the data to string as the rest of the values that we inspected more closely had changes under 1%, which in this case was an arbitrary parameter for testing that the differences wouldn&rsquo;t be too big.
 4. The School Summary was not heavily affected as the schools are shown individually, however, Thomas High School affects the Binned results because it is grouped with the rest of the `Charter`, `Medium Sized` and `$631-645` groups.
-All of the differences are important but the `Spending` table may be the most relevant in case of requesting funding or when doing financial analysis.

 ## Closing Thoughts

 Thanks to Python and Pandas we were able to process the data once more in a streamlined way.
-We can also run as many transformations, comparisons and tests with our DataFrames as we want in order to explore the limits of our data.
-The possibility of doing so programmatically allows us to spend more time doing many iterations of how we group and visualize the data and can lead us to revealing results.
-In this case, being able to compare the schools in different groups and rankings uncovered the effects of the altered data in our original assessment.
+We can also run as many transformations, comparisons and tests with our DataFrames as we want.
+The possibility of doing so programmatically gives us more time to group and separate the results and can give us answers that help us make decisions.